kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(3\) An application for amending a training course must be accompanied by two copies of the amendment.

-\(c\) *Training courses.* An applicant for a pilot school certificate or provisional pilot school certificate may request approval for the training courses specified under §141.11(b).
+\(c\) *Training courses.* An applicant for a pilot school certificate or provisional pilot school certificate may request approval for the training courses specified under [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.11   Pilot school ratings.|§141.11]](b).

 \(d\) *Additional rules for internet based training courses.* An application for an initial or amended training course offered through an internet based medium must comply with the following: